EGYPT UNDISCOVERED

 Have you dreamed about the Egyptian treasures that almost no one has access to, about feeling like you’re among the first to encounter them?
 Beyond the well-known highlights in the Land of the Pharaohs, many “undiscovered” traces of the past await lovers of archaeology.
 This tour will truly take you off the beaten path.
 You will be joined along the way by influential archaeologists, museum directors and heads of ongoing excavations, who will take you behind the scenes and give you personal insights into the undiscovered world of ancient Egypt.

 You will visit hidden gems – from Siwa Oasis, one of the most beautiful of the Egyptian Desert landmarks, to the “forgotten” pyramids of Abu Sir and Abu Rawash, to the region of Middle Egypt, featuring Tell el-Amarna, Abydos, and Dendera.
-With special arrangements made by Archaeological Paths for this tour, you will be offered exclusive behind-the-scenes access to remarkable newly discovered sites, including the Lost Golden City and others not open to the public.
+With special arrangements made by Archaeological Paths for this tour, you will be offered exclusive behind-the-scenes access to remarkable newly discovered sites such as the tomb of Wahtye and the tomb of Khuwy.
 Of course, we wouldn’t skip Egypt’s best-known attractions – pyramids, tombs and temples – including new discoveries.
 You will see them all in our special "undiscovered" way.

 Open places